 The structural message: Kajabi is no longer competing for first-time creators.
 The new entry-level is Basic at $143/month annual ($179 monthly) — a price floor that assumes you're already past the experiment phase.
 Former Kickstarter customers face three options:

-• Pay 61-101% more for the same business by moving to Basic ($143 annual / $179 monthly)
+- Pay 61-101% more for the same business by moving to Basic ($143 annual / $179 monthly)

-• Take the 50% new-customer promo by creating a new account — losing all prior data, payment relationships, and email list history
+- Take the 50% new-customer promo by creating a new account — losing all prior data, payment relationships, and email list history

-• Leave Kajabi for a platform priced for the solo-creator segment
+- Leave Kajabi for a platform priced for the solo-creator segment

 For creators in the under-$2K/month MRR range, the math now decisively favors leaving.
 At $1,000/month in course revenue, Basic ($143/mo annual) consumes 14.3% of revenue before processing fees.
 At $500/month, it's 28.6%.
 Those aren't sustainable platform-fee percentages for a small creator business.

-What This Signals About Kajabi's Long-Term Trajectory
+What Does This Signal About Kajabi's Long-Term Trajectory?

 The pattern is "test loyalty until it breaks, then re-acquire at promotional pricing."
 It's a viable strategy for a company with strong product-market fit and inelastic demand — existing customers absorb the cost; new customers replace anyone who leaves.
 The question for each individual creator is whether you're comfortable being the funding source for that cycle.